 - Local Medical Director overseeing your entire clinical/public health experience

-- Accommodation and three meals a day
+- Accommodation and two meals a day

 - Local cell phone

 - International emergency medical and evacuation insurance